ErpNetDocs/info/legal/platform-terms-of-use.md

 - **“Cloud Materials”** mean any materials provided or developed by ERP.net (independently or with Customer’s cooperation) in the course of performance under the Agreement, including in the delivery of any support or Consulting Services to Customer.
 Cloud Materials do not include the Customer Data, Customer Confidential Information or the Cloud Service.

-- **“Cloud Service”** means any distinct, license-based, hosted, supported and operated on demand solution provided by ERP.net under an Order Form.
+- **“Cloud Service”** means any distinct, license-based, hosted, supported and operated on demand solution provided by ERP.net under a Subscription Order.
-“Consulting Services” means professional services, such as implementation, configuration, custom development and training, performed by ERP’s employees or subcontractors as described in any Order Form and which may be governed by the Supplement.
+“Consulting Services” means professional services, such as implementation, configuration, custom development and training, performed by ERP’s employees or subcontractors as described in any Subscription Order and which may be governed by the Supplement.

 - **“Customer Data”** means electronic data and information submitted by or for Customer to the Services.

-- **“Customer”** means in the case of an individual accepting this Agreement on their own behalf, such individual, or in the case of an individual accepting this Agreement on behalf of a company or other legal entity, the company or other legal entity for which such individual is accepting this Agreement, and Affiliates of that company or entity (for so long as they remain Affiliates) which have entered into Order Forms.
+- **“Customer”** means in the case of an individual accepting this Agreement on their own behalf, such individual, or in the case of an individual accepting this Agreement on behalf of a company or other legal entity, the company or other legal entity for which such individual is accepting this Agreement, and Affiliates of that company or entity (for so long as they remain Affiliates) which have entered into Subscription Orders.

 - **“Documentation”** means the applicable Service’s Trust and Compliance documentation accessible at Documentation page and its usage guides and policies, as updated from time to time.